KoksalBerkay/KoksalBerkay/README.md

-# 👋Hi, I am Köksal Berkay Denktaş
+# 👋Hi, I am Koksal Berkay Denktas
-I've been learning to code since June 2019.
-I am trying to be a Full-Stack Developer.
-I am interested in Backend development and Artificial Intelligence.
-I aim to develop my skills by creating projects.
+I’ve been coding since June 2019 and am currently pursuing a Bachelor’s in Computer Engineering at Politecnico di Torino.
+I’m focused on becoming a Full-Stack Developer, with a strong interest in Backend Development and Artificial Intelligence.
+I refine my skills through collaboration with university student teams, engaging in hobby projects, and exploring innovative technologies.
-<br>🌍  I'm based in İzmir/Turkiye<br>✉️  You can contact me at koksalberkaydenktas@gmail.com
+<br>🌍  I'm based in Turin/Italy<br>✉️  You can contact me at koksalberkaydenktas@gmail.com

 # 💻 Tech Stack: